ISSN 2197-8646 (Online)

 Official journal of

 The International Journal for Research in Vocational Education and Training (IJRVET) is a double blind peer-reviewed journal.
 This journal provides full open access to its content on the principle that making research freely and independently available to the science community and the public supports a greater global exchange of knowledge and the further development of expertise in the field of vocational education and training (VET).
-IJRVET supports the ten principles of the United Nations Global Compact.
+IJRVET is participant of the United Nations Global Compact, the world´s largest corporate sustainability initative, and supports the ten principles of the initiative.

 IJRVET is since the beginning independent from any non-scientific third party funding.
 The establishment of the journal was supported between 2013 and 2014 with grants from the European Educational Research Association (EERA).
 All members of IJRVET work since the beginning on a voluntary basis.
 The Open Journal System (OJS) is hosted at the Data Center of the University of Bremen, Germany.